 You can apply and track your application online at each stage of the process and this is explained in detail in the following guidelines.
 Please complete your application fully so we can help ensure you succeed in your studies.

 Alternatively you can download an application form to print out and complete.
 Before applying, take a minute to read these notes and check the admissions process and requirements for your particular programme.

 International applicants can use the services of our representatives overseas.
 Please also see our international pages for information about immigration.
 We also have specific entry requirements for international applicants including English language qualifications

-International visitors who wish to come to the University for miscellaneous research, study or academic visits should contact the relevant graduate school, and complete this form.
-This is only relevant to students who are currently studying a degree at another institution.
+International visitors who are currently undertaking a research degree overseas and wish to come to the University for miscellaneous research study should contact the relevant graduate school, and complete this form.
 More information is available for academic visitors

 Applying is a simple five step process:

 For information on the courses we offer visit our coursefinder.
 Please make sure that you are able to meet the requirements below before submitting your application: